Etsy Review | Is Etsy Legit? Safe? Here’s Everything You Should Know

 Etsy buyers have several ways to pay for an item through Etsy, but the methods are at the discretion of the Etsy seller.
-Some of the most popular payment methods are PayPal, credit card, debit card, and Etsy gift cards.
+Some of the most popular payment methods are PayPal, credit/debit card, and Etsy gift cards.

-But is Etsy safe to accept your money?
+But is Etsy safe to trust with your money?

-These methods all fall under Etsy’s Direct Checkout, which provides a safe and secure way to pay the seller.
-Your money will be safe using Direct Checkout, and you can purchase items from multiple shops at once.
+These payment methods all fall under Etsy Payments (the new version of what used to be called Etsy Direct Checkout), which provides a safe and secure way to pay the seller.

-For those still wondering “Is Etsy safe?” our Etsy review recommends using PayPal as a checkout option whenever shopping online for optimum levels of credit card protection.
+For those still wondering “Is Etsy safe?” our Etsy review recommends using PayPal as a checkout option whenever shopping online for optimum levels of payment card buyer protection.

 Etsy’s Return Policy and Buyer Protection

 Another point to consider when asking “Is Etsy safe to buy from?” is Etsy’s return policy and other buyer protection policies in place.
 Etsy itself does not have a blanket return policy; instead, it leaves return policies to the discretion of individual shop owners.

 What is Etsy sellers’ return policy like?
 Most legit shop owners will cover the following basics within their return policies: